jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

 The graphic above illustrates the general structure of the Chinese court system.
 Please kindly note that the jurisdiction can be complex in the specific case and be changed from time to time due to the notice issue by the related High People’s Court or Supreme People’s Court.

 Another general feature of the Chinese system is the “two instances” trial system.
 This means that a civil case should be finally decided after two trails.
-Please noted that the second instance (i.e. the appeal) is not required if both parties are satisfied with the judgement of first instance.
-However, there is also available the “System for Trial Supervision”.
+Please note that the second instance (i.e. the appeal) is not required if both parties are satisfied with the judgement of first instance.
+However, there is also available the “System for Trial Supervision” which represents a remedy to the system of two instance being final.
 This provides a further level of “appeal” of an effective judgment.
-Such trial supervision does not stop the enforcement of the judgment under reexamination.
-It represents a remedy to the system of two instance being final.
+Such trial supervision does not stop the enforcement of the original effective judgment.

 If you have the information of the other party’s property (e.g. bank account, the address of the real estate), you can apply to the court for property preservation before or after the case is filed.
 The latter one is easier to be accepted by the court.
 In order to apply for property preservation, you will be required to provide certain guarantee of such measure (e.g. security deposit, guarantee letter issued by guarantee companies).